 I have to put it out there that running for hours (and hours x 10,000) is not my favourite way of working out.
 I much prefer getting fit by strength training, circuit training, and doing yoga.
 The last time I did any running was during last year’s 10-kilometer run, but it was more of a leisurely experience with my husband.

 Registering for this year’s Honda Half Marathon Distance Category was done out of spontaneity, and I knew I could’ve just opted out if I didn’t feel like it but as the date grew closer, I decided to just go through with it.

 Since my husband and I lived about 30 minutes from KL City Center, we booked a room at Mingle Hostel in Petaling Street.
 Not only was this hostel affordable (less than RM100 per night), it’s also relatively close to Dataran Merdeka, where the event took place.
-Overall, it was a nice place if you’re staying for a short time, but I had trouble sleeping the night due to inconsiderate guests and poor soundproofing.
+Overall, it was a nice place if you’re staying for a short time, but I had trouble sleeping due to inconsiderate guests and poor soundproofing.

 The 21km route runs through the center of Kuala Lumpur, where I passed by notable landmarks such as the Petronas Twin Towers, Hard Rock Cafe, Kuala Lumpur Railway Station, and the Perdana Botanical Garden.
 Apart from stopping at a portaloo due to an upset stomach, I didn’t experience any other setback (like cramps) so I kept on moving, alternating between power walking and jogging.
 I also had a water bottle and snack bar on hand to keep myself hydrated and fueled throughout the run.